Security

 What channels do not change: the verification stance for control-path messages (256 bytes, fixed, kernel reads every byte), the capability model, the three-layer enforcement pipeline, or sender_principal stamping.
 Channels are an additional primitive, not a replacement.

-Externalized Policy and Audit Telemetry (Phase 3 — Designed)
+Externalized Policy and Audit Telemetry (Phase 3 — Shipped)

-Two architectural moves currently in design phase shift how security policy is decided and observed without changing what the kernel enforces:
+Three architectural moves shift how security policy is decided and observed without changing what the kernel enforces.
+All three have shipped:

 Policy externalization (ADR-006).
-The IpcInterceptor::on_syscall hook is currently scaffolding inside the kernel.
-The plan is to move the decision into a user-space policy-service while keeping the enforcement in the kernel.
-The kernel asks “is process P allowed to call syscall N with these args?” via a fast per-CPU cache; the policy service answers and the kernel acts.
-Cache invalidation, fail-open semantics on policy-service crash, and a bootstrap order that allows the policy service to load before it gates other services are all spelled out in the ADR.
+Phase 3.4b shipped: the IpcInterceptor::on_syscall hook routes through the user-space policy-service boot module, which holds per-process syscall allowlists.
+The kernel asks “is process P allowed to call syscall N?” via a fast per-CPU cache; the policy service answers and the kernel acts.
+Cache invalidation, fail-open semantics on policy-service crash, and the bootstrap order that lets the policy service load before it gates other services are spelled out in the ADR.
 Critically: the AI is never the policy service.
-The policy service is deterministic Rust code; the AI is an advisor that can recommend changes to policy-service rules through its own audit channel.
+The policy service is deterministic Rust code.
+The AI is an advisor that can recommend changes to policy-service rules through its own audit channel.
 The AI watches, the policy service decides, the kernel enforces.

 Gap Analysis

 The gaps below are organized by whether they have a design (ADR drafted) or are still open questions.
-Implementation status of each item lives in STATUS.md.
+Implementation status of each item lives in Status.

 GapImpactWhere It’s Designed